- Ph.D., Economics, Boston University

 - B.A., Liberal Arts, Soka University of America

-Shinsuke Tanaka is assistant professor of economics.
-His research interests are in the fields of health economics and environmental economics, with a focus in developing countries.
-Broadly, he is interested in the interactions between environmental issues, human capital development, and economic activities, and how the interactions relate to economic development in low-income countries.
-His current work investigates the effect of environmental regulations in China on air pollution and infant mortality; the effect of environmental regulations on industrial activities in China; the impact of abolishing user fees from healthcare on child health status in South Africa, and its long-term effect on schooling; and long-term impact of early childhood exposure to heat in the United States.
+Shinsuke Tanaka is an assistant professor of economics at the Fletcher School and has a courtesy appointment as an assistant professor at the Department of Public Health and Community Medicine at the School of Medicine, Tufts University.
+His research interests are in the fields of environmental economics and health economics, with a focus in developing countries.
+Broadly, he is interested in the interactions between environmental policies, public health, and economic activities, and their implications for economic development in low-income countries.
+His recent work focuses on the effects of environmental pollution on child and adult health; evaluations of environmental policies regulating pollution emissions or automobile fuel economy; valuation of environmental risk; and child and maternal health policies.
 He has a Ph.D. in Economics from Boston University, a M.A. in international and development economics from Yale University, and a B.A. in liberal arts from Soka University of America.

 - Center for International Environment and Resource Policy

 - Development Economics

 - Global Health

 - Applied Econometrics

 - Policy Evaluation

 Tanaka, Shinsuke.
 2020.
 “When Tax Incentives Drive Illicit Behavior: The Manipulation of Fuel Economy in the Automobile Industry,” Journal of Environmental Economics and Management, 104 (November).